 A tornado is a narrow, violently rotating column of air that extends from a thunderstorm to the ground.
-Tornados can be deadly and so it's important to understand how to stay safe should one occur.
+It’s important that children, families and communities understand how to stay safe during a tornado as they can be deadly and cause wide spread destruction.

 Tornadoes are more common in the United States than any other country in the world.
 While tornadoes have been documented in every state, some regions and states are far more prone to being affected.
 It's also important to remember that tornadoes can happen at any time of year.

 The COVID-19 pandemic has made it more important than to understand how to stay safe during a tornado and be prepared.
 Potential evacuation and displacement of already vulnerable communities has paved the way for one disaster to layer upon another.
-Here, our experts share tips to help families and communities stay safe when tornadoes strike.
+Here, our experts share 10 tornado safety tips to help families and communities should one occur.

-- 1. Talk about tornadoes.
-Spend time as a family discussing tornadoes.
+- Talk about tornadoes.
+Spend time as a family discussing tornadoes and tornado safety.
 Explain that a tornado is a natural event, like rain, and not anyone’s fault.
 Use simple words that young children can understand.

 - Know the signs of a tornado.
 Tornadoes can form quickly, and often before an official warning can be issued.
 Watch for tornado danger signs: dark, often greenish clouds; large hail, cloud of debris or funnel clouds; roaring noise.
 Teach these signs to your children.